mewza/MCLT/README.md

 Forward / Reverse MCLT (Modulated complex lapped transform by H. Malvar) C++ class templatable with either a scalar or SIMD vector with NEON optimizations.

-NEW: Added FFTRealHybrid auto-optimizer class so you can continue constructing
+<b>NEW</b>: Added FFTRealHybrid auto-optimizer class so you can continue constructing
      FFTReal with scalars or simd type vectors, and it will auto-optimize it with best possible vector SIMD to get maximum performane.
 So if you were to pass FFTRealHybrid<float> it would actually process FFTReal internally with simd_float8